Markus-Sommer-98/Markus-Sommer-98/README.md

 - 👋 Hi, I’m Markus Sommer and I am studying Teaching for ComputerScience and Mathematics
 - 👀 I’m interested in Programming in Java
 - 🌱 I’m currently learning at LMU - Munich
-- 💞️ I’m looking to collaborate on some simple Serever-Client-Applications
+- 💞️ I’m looking forward to collaborate on some simple Serever-Client-Applications
 - 📫 How to reach me: via this GitHub

 <!---